ama-team/elasticsearch-schema/docs/assembly.md

 ## Merge phase

-During this phase proccessor builds schema for target products and version.
+During this phase processor builds schema for target products and version.
 For each product it calculates target state, after which it is merged with products current one inherits.
 After all products schemas have been finished, they are merged together.
 Schema builder